capturethenarrative/capturethenarrative.github.io/victors-instructions.md

 # THE POLLING IS NECK AND NECK

 Incredible - have you seen these numbers?
+[If not, see them here!](https://kingston-herald.legitreal.com/post/2025-09-17-neck-and-neck-poll-shows-dead-heat-in-presidential-race/)

 This election is on a knife's edge.
 This is the best opportunity we've had in a generation to take back the government.